Skip to content

 • Rotations at our community partner, Native American Health Center

-• Social Care: understanding the public health impacts related to social determinants of health
+• Social Care: the public health impact of policy decisions related to social determinants of health

-• Housing and Health: understanding the public health impacts related to the intersection of homelessness, health and equity.
+• Housing and Health: the public health impact at the intersection of homelessness, health and equity.

-• Economic Opportunity and Health: understanding the public health intersectionality of poverty, racial equity, and health.
+• Economic Opportunity and Health: the public health intersectionality of poverty, racial equity, and health.

-• Climate Change, Health, and Equity: understanding the public health impacts related to the intersection of climate change, health and equity.
+• Climate Change, Health, and Equity: the impact of climate change on public health and health equity.

 Health Policy Elective